 The Imperial Furniture Collection does what it says on the label.
 The museum showcases a huge potpourri of fittings and furnishings from times gone past, including many used by Sisi.

 The displays also include other items, such as a series of lithographs of the Empress, a set of scales (well used), a fan, stockings, and much more.

 Franz Joseph spared no effort in trying to keep his wife happy, never working out that it really wasn’t in his power to do so.

 One such effort was to build the Hermesvilla for Elisabeth, a large summerhouse out in the Lainzer Tiergarten woodland park at the edge of Vienna.
 The idea was that its idyllic location might persuade her to spend more time in the city.

-Interestingly, some of the inside decor in Elisabeth’s rooms stemmed from the hands of a young Gustav Klimt, before he turned his artistic eye to more pictorial pleasures.
+Interestingly, some of the inside decor in Elisabeth’s rooms stemmed from the hands of a young Gustav Klimt, before he turned his artistic eye to more modernist pleasures.

 The Volksgarten memorial